jakartaee/specifications/webprofile/11/_index.md

 ### New features, enhancements or additions
 <!-- List here -->
+* Support for Java Records
+* Support for Virtual Threads

 ### Removals, deprecations or backwards incompatible changes
 <!-- List here -->
+* Prune ManagedBeans
+* Remove use of SecurityManager

 ### Minimum Java SE Version
 <!-- Specify the minimum required Java SE version for this specification -->